biscofil/aimon/README.md

 $aimon->sendProSmsMessage("number", "message", "sender");
 ```

-In case of error, an AimonException is thown
+In case of error, an AimonException is thrown

 Documentation
 -------------